Ventricular Assist Devices (VADs) Procedures at UPMC Transplant Services

-Patients awaiting heart transplantation may require a VAD, and the multidisciplinary team at the UPMC Artificial Heart Program evaluates each individual to develop a treatment plan based on their specific needs.
+Patients awaiting heart transplantation may require a VAD procedure.
+The multidisciplinary team at the UPMC Artificial Heart Program evaluates each individual to develop a treatment plan based on their specific needs.

 A ventricular assist device (VAD) is a mechanical device that takes over the work of the heart to circulate blood throughout the body.
 VADs provide left, right, or both left and right heart support.
 They can be implanted into the chest or worn outside the body.

 VADs are often used as a bridge to transplant when medical or surgical options for circulatory support are no longer effective.
 Once implanted, a VAD sustains the patient until their heart transplant, allowing them to live a more normal life outside the hospital while they wait.

 VADs are also used as destination therapy for people who are not candidates for heart transplantation, or as a bridge to recovery following a heart attack, heart surgery, or other cardiac events to allow the heart to heal.